Categories: Celtic Challenge Connacht Home Top News Leinster Munster Provincial Ulster

-Celtic Challenge Announces Inaugural Final At The Hive Stadium In Edinburgh
+Celtic Challenge Announces Inaugural Final At Edinburgh’s Hive Stadium

 Tickets can be purchased here

-“We are incredibly pleased to be staging the inaugural Celtic Challenge Final at The Hive,” said Josh Payne, speaking on behalf of the Celtic Challenge.
+“We are incredibly pleased to be staging the inaugural Celtic Challenge final at the Hive.
+This moment reflects the growth, passion, and competitive drive of the teams and players involved,” said Josh Payne, speaking on behalf of the Celtic Challenge.

 Celtic Challenge: Player Rankings – Top Tens

-‘We would love to see our own Edinburgh Rugby women’s team make a push through the play-offs to play a home final, but whatever happens, it will be a brilliant moment for the sport to host the Final here at Hive Stadium.’
+“We would love to see our own Edinburgh Rugby Women’s team make a push through the play-offs to play a home final, but whatever happens, it will be a brilliant moment for the sport to host the final here at the Hive.”

-Tickets for the inaugural Celtic Challenge Final are on sale now.
-Supporters are encouraged to secure their seats early and be part of history at The Hive Stadium.
+Tickets for the inaugural Celtic Challenge final are on sale now.
+Supporters are encouraged to secure their seats early and be part of history at the Hive.

 Tickets can be purchased here